The-going/evlproject/content/core/benchmarks/_index.md

   possibly treading on a lot of code and manipulating large volumes of data, the real-time program is gradually evicted from the CPU caches.
-When it resumes eventually in order to process an incoming event, it faces many cache misses, which induces delays.
+When it resumes eventually in order to process an incoming event, it faces many cache misses, which induce delays.
 For this reason, and maybe counter-intuitively at first, the faster the timed loop the responder thread undergoes, the fewer the opportunities for the GPOS work to disturb the environment, the better the latency